Erik Foss (artist): Critical reception

-Art critic Carlo McCormick has positioned Foss's work within broader discussions of American cultural identity and class, noting that "cultural identity is crucial to the imagery of Erik Foss' recent body of paintings," and that Foss draws from "that lowbrow mix of hot rods, punk rock and skateboard graphics, black light posters, gang graffiti, lowriders and tattoos endemic to American youth of the post-war era."

-McCormick contrasts Foss's approach with traditional American desert painters like Georgia O'Keeffe and Frederic Remington, describing Foss's aesthetic as "the desert you find airbrushed on the sides of vans, a wily picturesque that has nothing to do with beauty."
-McCormick argues that "Foss' basic language of the debased is wrapped up in a disquieting complexity, serving up the guilty pleasures of empty signifiers and easy/cheesy logo-ism," creating what he describes as "comfort food you know is patently unhealthy for mind, body and soul."
-He has described Foss's practice as "fetishist abstraction," marked by emotionally charged compositions and conceptual distortion.
+Art critic Carlo McCormick connects Foss's work to American cultural identity and class, writing that Foss draws from "that lowbrow mix of hot rods, punk rock and skateboard graphics, black light posters, gang graffiti, lowriders and tattoos endemic to American youth of the post-war era."
+McCormick contrasts Foss's approach with traditional American desert painters like Georgia O'Keeffe and Frederic Remington, describing Foss's landscapes as "the desert you find airbrushed on the sides of vans, a wily picturesque that has nothing to do with beauty."